StefanLeng/gurps-gridless/README.md

 ![range indicator example](rangeIndicator.png "Range Indicator example")

-3. Support for non square tokens and all token sizes with proper Gurps movement (centerd on the head of the creature with the body following).
+3. Support for non square tokens and all token sizes with proper Gurps movement (centered on the head of the creature with the body following).
 See below how to set up the token.

 The module can also be used to get this movement on hex grids, but it will only work properly on "Hexagonal Columns - even".